telerik/fiddler-everywhere-docs/capture-traffic/capture-from-android.md

     1. Open a mobile browser on the Android device and type the `http://<fiddler-host-IP>:8866` echo service address of Fiddler Everywhere.

-        >tip Instead of the special Fiddler echo service address, you can use the Fiddler host IP as follows: `http://<fiddler-host-IP>:8866`.

     1. Tap the option to download the CA.

         >important Do not tap the CA directly, as this won't trigger the install.
 Instead, go ahead with the instructions as described in the next step.